An obsession with music and dance coming together in dance shirts!

 From 1994-2005, the coolest dance places in Reno were: KRZQ’s “Club 96” on Tuesday nights at Rodeo Rock on Mt Rose Street; Visions dance club on Kietzke Lane for Rave Wednesdays; and a smattering of fun hole-in-the-wall dance clubs and pop-up Raves I can’t remember the names of in the early 2000s.
 By this time I knew quite a few DJs, and designed a t-shirt called ANALOG to commemorate all the awesome DJ sets that I’d danced to over the years.

-A big shoutout to the Reno DJs that moved my feets back in the day: DJ Sulli (Sean Sullivan), DJ Ahn (Sean Carlson), DJ Sean Murray, DJ Christophe (Christophe Martin), DJ Alcheme (Leo Oh), DJ Happy (Tara Hapgood), DJ Freeze (Bryan Webb).
+A big shoutout to the Reno DJs that moved my feets back in the day: Scott Gann, DJ Sulli (Sean Sullivan), DJ Ahn (Sean Carlson), DJ Sean Murray, DJ Christophe (Christophe Martin), DJ Alcheme (Leo Oh), DJ Happy (Tara Hapgood), DJ Freeze (Bryan Webb).
 Seriously, thank you!